tbhowe/tbhowe/README.md

 }
 ```

-I have a PhD in Neuroscience, with a focus on learning and memory in the Hippocampus.
+I have a PhD in neuroscience, with a focus on learning and memory in the Hippocampus.
 I'm now working as a Data Scientist and curriculum designer for AiCore.
+I am interested in all aspects of data science, with a particular focus on time-series analysis, leveraging techniques from machine learning and systems neuroscience to solve business problems.

 ## Some of my Favourite Projects: